scionproto/scion/go/tools/scion-pki/README.md

 			...
 		...
 ```
 Thus, the first step is to generate the appropriate directory structure.
-Lets assume for this example
+Lets assume for this
-that `<root>` is the current directory, i.e., `.`.
+example that `<root>` is the current directory, i.e., `.`.

 `mkdir -p ISD1/AS{1,2,3,11,12,13}`

-### Generating the keys
+### Creating the configuration files

-Now that we have the necessary directory structure in place (`keys` and `certs` directories will be generated
-on demand by `scion-pki`), we can generate the keys.
-First we will generate all keys for the core
-ASes.

-`scion-pki keys gen -all -core 1-1; scion-pki keys gen -all -core 1-2; scion-pki keys gen -all -core 1-3`

-The next step is to generate all the keys for the non-core ASes.
-For this we simply run
+The next step is to create all the necessary isd.ini files.
+We can generate templates with

-`scion-pki keys gen -all 1-*`

-since `scion-pki` won't overwrite already existing keys (unless instructed to with `-f`).

-### Generating the TRC

-Now that we have generated all the keys, we can generate a TRC.
-For this, we first need to create
-a `trc.ini` that is used by `scion-pki trc gen` to generate a TRC.
-We can used

-`scion-pki trc template 1-*`
+`scion-pki trc template '1-*'`

-to generate a template config file in `ISD1/trc.ini`.
-Now, we can adjust the values in `ISD1/trc.ini`
+to generate a template config file in `ISD1/isd.ini`.
+Now, we can adjust the values in
-until they look like this:
+`ISD1/isd.ini`until they look like this:

 ```
 Isd = 1